snp-technologies/aksworkshop-notes/README.md

 - Visit https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough for step by step
 - Note that solution uses Azure CLI.
 Use Azure Shell or install the Azure CLI.
 PowerShell is an alternative.

+> Do not install with the cluster autoscaler preview, i.e. VMSSPreview.
+It takes longer to install and may  increase the liklihood of cluster failure during the workshop.

 |Step|Method|
 |--|--|
 |SSH Key|If using your own Azure subscription, you can use your own SSH key, and not use the `--generate-ssh-keys` option in the `az create aks` command.
 Instead, use the `--ssh-key-value /path` option.|